Extract

 able to do so proves their splendid courage and discipline.
 Their

-things have been said, perhaps by people who could never have stood
+ungenerous things have been said, perhaps by people who could never

-the same trial.
-These people, military and other, have founded their
+have stood the same trial.
+These people, military and other, have

-criticism on two points—the alleged postponement by General
+founded their criticism on two points—the alleged postponement

-Wauchope of the time for deploying and the alleged rushing hack.
-Neither
+by General Wauchope of the time for deploying and the alleged rushing

-point has been made good, and both allegations seem to be groundless.
+back.
+Neither point has been made good, and both allegations seem

-say that his men could have done more than was done by the Highland
+would seriously say that his men could have done more than was done

 The